Jaskaran23/733Project/README.md

 A cryptocurrency big data project

 ### About
 This project is an experiment in data science practice.

-### Collection
+### Scrapers
-Data is collected in the [scrapers](MachinaEconomicus/Scrapers) module
+Data is collected and clearned in the [scrapers](https://github.com/LinuxIsCool/MachinaEconomicus/tree/master/MachinaEconomicus/Scrapers) module.

 ### Cleaning